The Power of a Visionary Mindset: How to Think, Lead, and Succeed

 This is why standard advice about maintaining a “growth mindset” or “staying inspired” produces inconsistent results.
 It targets attitude, not architecture.
 The architecture is three networks and the switching signal between them.

-Can a Visionary Mindset Be Developed, or Is It Innate?
+Can a Visionary Mindset Be Cultivated, or Is It Innate?

 The capacity is not fixed at birth.
 Neuroplasticity research, including landmark work by Michael Merzenich at UCSF, confirms that cortical networks reorganize in response to directed, effortful practice well into adulthood.
 The DMN-to-CEN coordination that underlies visionary thinking is trainable.